 - For Clinical Sciences students, normative time in candidacy is 8 semesters before advancement to candidacy and 4 semesters after advancement to candidacy.

-- Even though the time-in-candidacy is 4 semesters, candidacy for the doctoral degree will continue for a one-year (two-semester) grace period beyond this time-frame.
+- Even though the time-in-candidacy is 4 semesters, candidacy for the doctoral degree will continue for a two-year (four-semester) grace period beyond this time-frame.

 Extension of Candidacy.
 Each semester the Graduate Student Services Advisor will inform each student whose candidacy will end that semester that her/his candidacy will end that semester.
 It is the responsibility of each student to consult with her/his dissertation chair or co-chairs and determine if a request for an extension will be supported.
 If an extension request is warranted, the student will work with the Graduate Student Services Advisor to initiate the appropriate Grad Exception form through cal central and attach a letter requesting an extension of candidacy from the Graduate Division.